 The new version of my scientific workflow management system Steep has just been released.
 New features include automatic retrying, the possibility to deploy multiple agents, as well as an optimised scheduling algorithm.

 Steep 5.6.0 also comes with a few other improvements and fixes (see complete list below).
-The version has been thoroughly tested in practice over the last couple of months.
+The version has been thoroughly tested in practise over the last couple of months.

 It is now possible to specify retry policies to define how often a certain service or workflow action should be re-executed in case of an error.
 The feature is best explained with an example: